Understanding the Topology and the Geometry of the Space of Persistence Diagrams via Optimal Partial Transport: Structure of the persistence measures and diagrams spaces

 Theorem \ref{thm:conv_dp} implies some useful results.
-First, it turns out that the topology of the metric $\Dp$ is stronger than the vague topology.
-As a consequence, the following corollary holds, using Proposition \ref{prop:diagram_close} ($\PD^p$ is closed in $\MM^p$ for the vague convergence). \begin{corollary} $\PD^p$ is closed in $\MM^p$ for the metric $\Dp$. \end{corollary} We recover in particular that the space $(\PD^p,\Dp)$ is a Polish space (Proposition \ref{prop:MM_p_Polish}), a result already proved in \cite[Theorems 7 and 12]{tda:mukherjee2011probabilitymeasure} with a different approach.
+First, it entails that the topology of the metric $\Dp$ is stronger than the vague topology.
+As a consequence, the following corollary holds, using Proposition \ref{prop:diagram_close} ($\PD^p$ is closed in $\MM^p$ for the vague topology). \begin{corollary} $\PD^p$ is closed in $\MM^p$ for the metric $\Dp$. \end{corollary} We recover in particular that the space $(\PD^p,\Dp)$ is a Polish space (Proposition \ref{prop:MM_p_Polish}), a result already proved in \cite[Theorems 7 and 12]{tda:mukherjee2011probabilitymeasure} with a different approach.

 Secondly, we show that the vague convergence of $\mu_n$ to $\mu$ along with the convergence of $\Pers_p(\mu_n) \to \Pers_p(\mu)$ is equivalent to the weak convergence of a weighted measure (see Appendix \ref{subsec:background_measures} for a definition of weak convergence, denoted by $\cvweak$ in the following).
-For $\mu \in \MM^p$, let us introduce the measure with finite mass $\mu^p$ defined, for a Borel subset $A \subset \Omega$, as:
+For $\mu \in \MM^p$, let us introduce the Borel measure with finite mass $\mu^{(p)}$ defined, for a Borel subset $A \subset \Omega$, as:

 \begin{corollary} For a sequence $(\mu_n)_n$ and a persistence measure $\mu \in \MM^p$, we have

 \end{corollary}